 The kids are long gone!
 Now, what on earth should you do with their bedrooms?
 Do you… A. Leave the room intact on the off chance that they come home for a visit?
 Or, B. Transform their old room into something that you’ll use?

-“Let me start by saying that if your kids have left the nest, it’s 100% okay to turn their bedroom into a space you can utilize,” said John.
-“You don’t have to feel guilty!
+Let us start by saying that if your kids have left the nest, it’s 100% okay to turn their bedroom into a space you can utilize, you don’t have to feel guilty!

-“Many are hesitant to transform their child’s old bedroom, while simultaneously overlooking how valuable this space can be, particularly if you’re also considering a home addition.
-Take advantage of the valuable space you already have for everyday enjoyment and let your son or daughter sleep in another room when they come to visit.
-There are murphy beds and pull-out beds for brief stays,” said John.
-“Or, if you do keep their room as a bedroom, it will typically become a guest bedroom, so redecorating is in order anyway.”
+That doesn’t mean you shouldn’t take stock in all the square footage you have available in your home, particularly if you’re also considering a home addition.
+At the end of the day, you need to think about the best way to use the space in your home and how you want to handle overnight visits.
+Moving walls and repurposing rooms lets you take advantage of the valuable space you already have for everyday enjoyment, and your son or daughter can stay at a hotel or sleep in another room when they come to visit.
+There are Murphy beds and pull-out beds for brief stays, or if you do keep their room as a bedroom, it will typically become a guest bedroom, so redecorating is in order anyway.

-Set up a time with John to discuss any future home renovation projects you have in mind.
+It’s easy to talk through the options for your home, just set up a time to meet with a designer and they’ll come prepared with all sorts of questions, and an open mind for your home’s potential.
 Or, register to attend an upcoming remodeling workshop to gather more insights.
 You can also follow Normandy Remodeling on Facebook and Instagram for more design ideas and inspiration.